-Although dyspnea typically hints at an underlying medical condition, it may not always be congruent with an individual’s health.
-It is possible to experience an episode of dyspnea after going through significant temperature changes, traveling to a region with a high latitude, or undertaking intense physical exercise.
+Although dyspnea typically hints at an underlying medical condition, it may not always be congruent with an individual's health.
+It is possible to experience an episode of dyspnea after undergoing significant temperature changes, traveling to a region with a high latitude, or undertaking intense physical exercise.

 However, that does not completely rule out the other more serious causes.
 Typically, dyspnea occurs due to inactivity, with mild exercise improving symptoms.
 However, chronic dyspnea may hint at other severe causes.